Ground improvement of settled foundations, Jebel Ali, Dubai

 After Injection ≈18.38 ≈30.9 ≈927 ≈309

-2. MASW (Geophysical Verification)
+2. MASW (Geophysical verification)

 A MASW survey was carried out to assess ground stiffness before and after treatment.
 Results identified a low-velocity zone at 1.5–2.5 m depth (Vs ≈ 129–300 m/s), corresponding to weak, moisture-affected soils responsible for the observed settlement.